Super-Protocol/docs/docs/developers/CLI_commands/workflows/create.md

 For the offers in this example, the minimum deposit is 1.120 TEE tokens and the minimum lease time is 60 minutes:

 - The requirement slot with ID 7 of [TEE Offer #4](https://marketplace.superprotocol.com/compute?offer=offerId%3D4) has the minimum lease time of 10 minutes; four increments result in 40 minutes.
-- The requirement slot with ID 12 of [Tunnels Launcher](https://marketplace.superprotocol.com/solutions?offer=offerId%3D12) solution offer (offer ID: 12) has the minimum lease time of 60 minutes.
+- The requirement slot with ID 12 of [Tunnels Launcher](https://marketplace.superprotocol.com/solutions?offer=offerId%3D12) (offer ID: 12) has the minimum lease time of 60 minutes.
 - Other offers in the order do not restrict the minimum lease time.

 ### Example 3.
 Uploaded solution and data